Fair Housing: Assistive Animals

-The federal Fair Housing Act requires housing providers to make reasonable accommodations in rules, policies, practices or services when necessary to provide equal opportunity for a person with a disability to use and enjoy a residential dwelling.
+The federal Fair Housing Act requires housing providers to make reasonable accommodations in rules, policies, practices or services when needed to give equal opportunity for a person with a disability to use and enjoy the place where they live.
 Disability is defined under the Fair Housing Act as a physical or mental impairment that substantially limits one or more major life activities.

-If a property does not allow pets, a person with a disability can submit a Reasonable Accom-modation request to her housing provider and the housing provider must permit an assistive animal when necessary to provide the tenant with an equal use and enjoyment of the property.
-The person requesting the Reason-able Accommodation may need to provide documentation from a qualified professional (e.g., physician, psychiatrist, social worker) to prove they have a need for the assistive animal.
+If a property does not allow pets, a person with a disability can give a Reasonable Accommodation request to her housing provider and the housing provider must allow an assistive animal, when needed.
+This is to allow the tenant an equal use and enjoyment of the property.
+The person requesting the Reasonable Accommodation may need to show documentation from a qualified professional (e.g., physician, psychiatrist, social worker) to prove they have a need for the assistive animal.

 Know Your Rights!